 There are a few local guides who specialise in running this tour, and so the guide you get will depend on who is working the day you book.
 The guide for my tour was Marisa, who lives locally and spends a lot of time in Valletta.
 She was friendly, full of energy, and clearly very passionate about Valletta and Maltese traditions.
 These are qualities you can expect in all the guides.

-This Valletta food tour has a different structure to many typical city tours we’ve tried in the past.
+This Valletta street food tour has a different structure to many typical city tours we’ve tried in the past.
 Rather than focusing solely on the food, the tour also takes you on an educational journey into Valletta’s history, local culture and customs.
 I thought this gave it a really enjoyable depth, as you learn the fuller context behind the various delicacies you try.

 The tour is structured to walk you through a full day of typical meals, snacks and drinks in Valletta.
 We began with a traditional breakfast, there was a stop for lunch, and finally we culminated with a sit-down group meal at Merkanti, a lovely rooftop restaurant above Valletta Food Market.